 And the Romans did “hate and punish” various foreign cults at different times.
 For some, such as the cults of Cybele and Attis, initial hostility, suppression and restrictions eventually softened and they came to be accepted.
 Others were savagely repressed.
 The sect of the Celtic druids was annihilated in Gaul and Britain, with their last stronghold on the island of Angelsey falling in a major military operation by Gaius Suetonius Paulinus in 60 AD.
 In 186 BC the Bacchanalian sect was considered too foreign and uncontrolled to be allowed and the Senate launched an investigation, arrested several thousand people and had many of them imprisoned or executed.
 The Romans respected religions that had antiquity, so they spared the Jews, despite finding their religion both incomprehensible and disgusting – writing with visceral distaste, Tacitus said the “practices of the Jews are sinister and revolting, and have entrenched themselves by their very wickedness” (Histories V.5).
 New sects were considered “superstitions” and fell outside the parameters of religio licita, which is why the Mithraic cult took on the trappings of a Persian god despite the fact it seems to have arisen in Rome.

 The other key point to note here is that the parameters of what the Romans would tolerate in the religious sphere could and did change over time.
 Sometimes this meant cults that were previously disapproved of could come to be accepted.
 Or sometimes it meant the opposite.
 After the upheavals of the third century AD, with its years of military anarchy, rebellions, usurpers and barbarian invasions, the Roman government took on more of the character of a military junta and emperors and their administrators became more obsessed with rigid, central control.
 It is in this context that the Great Persecution of Diocletian and Galerius took place, but this was part of a growing tendency for imperial control reaching into new places.
 The Manicheans, for example, also suffered a persecution at Diocletian’s hands, despite having been previously tolerated.
 So far from being some radical new departure, the increasing attempted imperial control over religious affairs that we see in the Christian emperors of the fourth and fifth centuries were actually in a tradition of narrowing Roman tolerance and increasing imperial control.
 Far from being tolerant pluralists who were “pushed” to persecute Christians, the Romans of Diocletian’s court were taking the sentiments of Maecenas’ speech above very seriously.
-On the eve of the Great Persecution the anti-Christian neo-Platonist Porphyry asked rhetorically:
+On the eve of the Great Persecution the anti-Christian neo-Platonist Porphyry asked rhetorically of Christianity:

 “What kind of punishments may fugitives from ancestral customs, who have became zealots for the foreign mythologies of the Jews which are slandered by all, not be subjected?”